hashicorp/heroku-buildpack-rubygem-server/README.md

 server as long as the URL is known.

-Therefore, corporate secrets and other such private things should not be put into this gem server.
+Therefore, corporate secrets and other such private things should not be put into this gem server unless it is behind a trusted corporate firewall.